BMC A-series engine: Engine family list

 All engines had a cast iron head and block, two valves per cylinder in an OHV configuration and sidedraft SU carburettor.
 Engines were available in diesel in the BMC tractor.

-All A-series engines up until mid-1970 were painted in British Standard (381c) 223 Middle Bronze Green.
+All A-series engines up until mid-1970 were painted in British Standard (381c) 223 "Middle Bronze Green".
 This does not include overseas production models such as Australian manufacture.

-note* "factory/dealer warranty replacement" units were painted black, these were primarily distributed for the failures common to the "wet crank" primary gear system in early Minis.
+"Factory/dealer warranty replacement" units were painted black, these were primarily distributed for the failures common to the "wet crank" primary gear system in early Minis.

 A versions

 803

 The original A-series engine displaced just 803 cc and was used in the A30 and Morris Minor.
 It had an undersquare 57.92x76.2 mm bore and stroke.
 This engine was produced from 1952 to 1956.